fefas/assert-psr-response/README.md

    $psrResponse = $psrResponse->withStatus(500);

    $assertPsrResponse = new AssertPsrResponse($psrResponse);
-   $assertPsrResponse->addStatusCodeToAssert(200);
+   $assertPsrResponse->matchStatusCode(200);

    $assertPsrResponse->assert();
    // throw RuntimeException with message:
-   // Failed asserting response status code '500' to the expected '200'
+   // Failed matching response status code '500' with the expected '200'
    ```

 3. Assert Status Code and Header Line that match partly the expected